daveeazi/daveeazi/README.md

+# Hi there!! 👋

-My Name is David.
-I am a software engineer with interest in solving real-world problems with technology and dependable leadership.
+I am `David` a `Software Engineer` with interest in solving real-world problems with technology and dependable leadership.
 Exploring information technology advancements and personal development through Study and Research

+Feel free to contact me for a project!!